 True False False FalseTrue False True False

 | You should not use |

 We have already given most of the important information, but there is one other common situation worth mentioning.
-A nested list is a list within another list, for example
+As mentioned in the previous lesson, a nested list is a list within another list, for example

 sample = [365.25, ["first", 5]]